FOR THE COMMUNITY

 What resources does your advocacy organization provide to its members, and what can a new member expect when they join?

 The MGA provides a new patient packet to members who are newly diagnosed.
-We have staff that offers support to patients at the University of Kansas Medical Center, St. Luke’s Hospital and St. Louis University.
-Our staff is available to help you go through the diagnostic process and can assist in guiding you through your MG journey with compassion and care.
+We have clinics that offer support to patients at the University of Kansas Medical Center, St. Luke's Hospital and St. Louis University.
+These clinics provide support in conjunction with appointments.

-We also offer general support groups for the areas in which our members are located, with some support groups based on age.
+We also offer general support groups for the areas in which our members are located, with some support groups targeted by age.
 We have both in-person and virtual support groups.
 In addition, the MGA provides education and awareness events across the heartland.
 We provide our services 100% free of charge.

 Does your advocacy organization include caregivers as members, and if so, how are they involved?